MonoidMusician/blog/sources/pickling.md

 ---
-title: Shapes and Flavors of Data
+title: Pickling Tasty Data
-subtitle: The essence of runtime, and what graphs have to do with it
+subtitle: The essence of runtime data (itʼs a graph!)
 author:
 - "[@MonoidMusician](https://cofree.coffee/~verity/)"
 date: 2024/01/28
 ---

 I want to talk about data today.
-In particular, I want to talk about runtime representations of data, **real** data – that is, potentially mutable and referentially opaque data – and demystify what they actually are in terms of more familiar notions of data.
+In particular, I want to talk about runtime representations of data, **real** data – data that can be mutable and referentially opaque at runtime – and demystify what they actually are in terms of more familiar notions of data.

 You shouldnʼt just throw up your hands once you have cyclic references!
 Itʼs possible and worthwhile to design tools to work with the raw graph of runtime data, no matter its shape.

-(Well, okay, you might give up at functions and sockets, for example – thatʼs okay!)
+(Well, okay, you might give up at things like functions and sockets, for example – thatʼs okay!)

 The main thing we will work up to (and go beyond) is Pythonʼs [`pickle`{.python} module](https://docs.python.org/3/library/pickle.html), including my own implementation of it for the [Nasal scripting language](https://wiki.flightgear.org/Nasal_scripting_language) (which I believe is cleaner in some respects, although obviously less industrial).